-English Literature for Language Learners
+English Excel for Language Learners

-Prerequisites: All students must be from a non-English speaking background with English as an additional language.
+Prerequisites: All students have English as an additional language or be emerging in bi-lingual ability.
 Please discuss your choice with the Director of English Language Learning prior to selecting this course on your option form.